 All you need to research is a strategic place, with excellent geographical area/, and you are good to go.
 There’s always something for every budget.
 Do your research well and develop a strategy to save and buy property.
 Your older self will definitely thank you for this.

-- Marry Someone You Deeply Love And Stay In The Marriage
+- Marry Someone You Can Learn to Deeply Love And Stay In The Marriage